DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 crowdsourcing.
 The project eloquently expresses the interplay of economic and technological forces realized through a telematic garden.

-Even more recently, NASA announced last year their ‘Lunar Plant Growth Habitat’ that further extrapolates on these early ideas of telematic gardening and takes crowdsourcing to the next level – the moon.
+Even more recently, NASA announced their ‘Lunar Plant Growth Habitat’ that further extrapolates on these early ideas of telematic gardening and takes crowdsourcing to the next level – the moon.
 In an article in *Forbes* business magazine, the NASA team who ‘has set out to